 It is strongly suggested that you secure, complete and return your Absentee Ballot application as soon as possible.
 This will provide sufficient mailing time for us to receive and process your application, mail your ballot, and allow you to vote and return your ballot by the deadline.

-Deadline for Return of Your Voted Absentee BallotAll voted Absentee Ballots must be received in the office of the Elections Department no later than 5 P.M., on the Friday prior to the Primary or Election in order to be counted.
+Deadline for Return of Your Voted Absentee BallotAll voted Absentee Ballots must be received in the office of the Elections Department no later than 8 P.M., on the day of the Election in order to be counted.

 *Military and overseas personnel have different time constraints, contact this office for more information.

 Important Instructions for Returning your Voted Absentee BallotAll voted Absentee Ballots must be sent by mail or express or overnight mail or delivered IN PERSON by the absentee ballot voter.
 Voted absentee ballots returned by any other means will not be accepted or counted by the Bureau of Elections.